SoftInstigate/restheart-mobile-example/README.md

 We will be using the RESTHeart API with [httpie](http://httpie.org) (you can also use another http client such as curl)

-Creating the database:
+Create the database:

 	$ http -a admin:changeit PUT http://192.168.99.100:8080/ari descr="restheart ionic app example db"

 	HTTP/1.1 201 Created
 	...

-Creating the collection:
+Create the collection:

 	$ http -a admin:changeit PUT http://192.168.99.100:8080/ari/poi descr="point of interest collection"

 	HTTP/1.1 201 Created
 	...

-Adding some documents:
+Add some documents:

 	$ http -a admin:changeit PUT http://192.168.99.100:8080/ari/poi/milan lat=45.460633 lng=9.183028